 *You must respond to the advance notice of suspension within the periods listed above.

 The Notice suspending benefits should list a contact office for you to make your protest.
 You must meet the deadlines listed above.
 You can protest by phone or mail.
-You must also put your protest in writing.
-Keep a copy of it.
+You must also put your protest in writing and keep a copy.

 If you deliver the original to the contact office, ask the person taking it from you to date-stamp your copy.
 You can also send the letter via certified mail, return receipt requested.
-The post office will return the green return receipt to you after they deliver your letter.
-Keep this return receipt with your copy of your protest letter.
-This is your proof that you protested the suspension of your benefits on time.
+The post office will return the green return receipt to you after delivering your letter.
+Keep the return receipt with your copy of your protest letter for proof you protested the suspension of your benefits on time.

 You now have 90 days to prove that SSA should not have suspended your benefits.
-SSA may give you more than 90 days in a few situations.
+In a few situations, SSA may give you more than 90 days.

-During the 90 days, you must do at least one of the following:
+During the 90 days, you must do at least one of these:

-Show the SSA evidence that you satisfied your warrant.
+Show SSA evidence that you satisfied your warrant.

-State that you can show "good cause," but you need more time to get evidence.
-The SSA will give you up to 90 more days to get evidence.
+State that you can show "good cause," but need more time to get evidence.
+SSA will give you up to 90 more days to get evidence.

-State that you do not have a warrant and that the SSA identified the wrong person.
+State that you do not have a warrant and SSA identified the wrong person.

 Protest the fact that you meet the suspension definition as a fugitive felon.